Save 40% when you buy the entire hair kit. See the kit

 Use minoxidil for thinning hair.
 If you feel like your hair has been flatter than ever, you could be dealing with hair thinning.
 With fewer overall strands, hair can appear flatter and less voluminous than in its previous glory days.

-Oral minoxidil is a once-a-day pill that helps kickstart hair growth by increasing blood flow to the hair follicles.
+Oral minoxidil is a once-a-day pill that helps kickstart hair growth by increasing blood flow to the hair follicles while optimizing the hair growth cycle.
 If you don’t want to change up your hair styling routine, this may be a good option for you.

 Topical finasteride and minoxidil spray is a hair growth spray containing both finasteride and minoxidil.
 The easy-to-apply solution helps reduce DHT and can be beneficial for women experiencing postmenopausal hair loss.